Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 To sum up, there are two lessons learned:

 Booting the instance takes about 1 minute.
-After that, we sync the source code from the admin server before we start the web server (NGINX).
+After that, we sync the source code from the admin server before starting the webserver (NGINX).

 Afterward, the load balancer can start with its health checks.
 Depending on your health check configuration, it can take up to 30 seconds to get the instance into service.